-As threats to network security become more complex and varied with expanding perimeters, mobile and IoT devices, and evolving threats, enterprises are becoming astute in managing the protection of their precious data, monitoring their internal users and external traffic in more complex ways than ever.
+As threats to network security become more complex and varied with expanding perimeters, mobile and IoT devices, and evolving threats, enterprise organizations are becoming astute in managing the protection of their precious data, monitoring their internal users and external traffic in more complex ways than ever.

 The risks are highest for those organizations that are most reliant on outside vendors.
-Ironically, it is those same organizations that have the most to lose; penalties for non-compliance in industries like healthcare and finance can be enterprise-ending, and today’s broadening GDPR requirements affect companies across all categories.
+Ironically, it is those same organizations that have the most to lose; penalties for non-compliance in industries like healthcare and financial services can be enterprise-ending, and today’s broadening GDPR requirements affect companies across all categories.

 Let’s face it, even organizations with the most robust data security systems can go through a data breach.
 In fact, 42% of respondents from a Ponemon Institute survey have experienced a data breach via third-party in the past year.
 Plus, some of the most newsworthy data breaches resulted from third-party vendor vulnerabilities (think Target, Equifax, and Tesla).